markround/nkp-cluster-cleaner/README.md

   Start the web server for the cluster cleaner UI.

 Options:
   --config PATH          Path to configuration file for protection rules --kubeconfig PATH      Path to kubeconfig file (default: ~/.kube/config or
                          $KUBECONFIG)
   --host TEXT            Host to bind to (default: 127.0.0.1) --port INTEGER         Port to bind to (default: 8080) --debug                Enable debug mode
   --prefix TEXT          URL prefix for all routes (e.g., /foo for
                          /foo/clusters)
-  --redis-host TEXT     Redis host for analytics data (default: redis) --redis-port INTEGER  Redis port (default: 6379) --redis-db INTEGER    Redis database number (default: 0) --no-analytics        Disable analytics and do not connect to Redis --help                Show this message and exit.
+  --redis-password TEXT  Redis password for authentication --redis-username TEXT  Redis username for authentication --redis-db INTEGER     Redis database number (default: 0) --redis-port INTEGER   Redis port (default: 6379) --redis-host TEXT      Redis host (default: redis) --no-analytics         Disable analytics and do not connect to Redis --help                 Show this message and exit.
 ```

 ### Notifications